arditluzi1/urlSearch/README.md

 # UrlSearchApplication

 ## Description
 UrlSearchApplication is a simple multithreaded web crawler built with Spring Boot and Java.
 The application recursively visits pages on a specified website, collects all URLs found, and outputs a sorted list of URLs once the crawl is complete.

 Features:
 - **Recursive Crawling:** For each internal link found, the crawler "starts over" by fetching, parsing, and scheduling further crawl tasks.
 - **Multithreading:** Uses an ExecutorService with a fixed thread pool and an AtomicInteger to manage concurrent crawling tasks efficiently.
-- **Modular Design:** The code is split into several classes (CrawlerService, CrawlTask, HtmlFetcher, and HtmlParser) for clear separation of concerns.

 ## Prerequisites
 - Java 17 or higher
 - Gradle 3.8 or higher